Worried economists call for a carbon price, a tax on coal exports, and ‘green tariffs’ to get Australia on the path to net zero

-"On 6 October, the Government delivered a budget designed, in the Treasurer's words, to 'rebuild our economy and create jobs'.
-What grade would you give the budget given the objective?
-A, B, C, D, E, F"
+Our panellists were asked the following 2023 budget question: "On May 9, the government delivered a budget designed, in the Treasurer's words, to strike a balance between relief, repair and restraint'.
+What grade would you give the budget, given that objective: A, B, C, D, E or F?"

 Event Type: ESA Event